baraahekal/swift-training/Closures.md

 # Closures in Swift part 2

 ## 1- Using closures as parameters when they accept parameters
-- Lets break it down `do_operation`function
+- Lets break down `do_operation` function
-it takes to parameters
+it takes two parameters
 1. `num` which is an integer number
-2. `operation` which is a closure with no params and returning a `String`
+2. `operation` which is a closure with no params and returns a `String`

 ```swift
 func do_operation(num: Int, operation: () -> String) {